Friedrich Kapp: City representative of Berlin

 After a general amnesty had been granted to political opponents, Kapp returned to Germany in April 1870 at the urging of German friends.
 As early as 21 October of that year he had become a Prussian citizen again.
-As such he was quickly able to become a city representative of Berlin in Otto von Bismarck’s German Empire in 1871/1872.
-From 1872-1877 and from 1881 to his death he was a Member of Parliament for the National Liberal Party in the German Reichstag.
-Apart from that he was also a representative of the regional parliament of Prussia from 1874-1877.
+As such he was quickly able to become a city representative of Berlin in Otto von Bismarck's German Empire in 1871/1872.
+From 1872 to 1877 and from 1881 to his death he was a Member of Parliament for the National Liberal Party in the German Reichstag.
+Apart from that he was also a representative of the regional parliament of Prussia from 1874 to 1877.
 In Berlin he also continued his work as a political writer.

 As Kapp had always been in favor of a German Free State, he now pushed for a vigorous policy of settlement in the East in order to stop Germans from emigrating.
 At the same time he was engaged in developing uniform regulations for the consular system as well as for all kinds of emigration questions.
 His book Aus und über Amerika (Out of and about America) was published in Berlin in 1876.
 Its realism and candid opinions earned it unfavorable reviews in the United States.